ruggeri/tech-notes/databases/database-systems-20-parallel-and-distributed-databases.md

 * You have to be careful of partition though.
 For instance, if someone didn't receive a prepare commit, but is partitioned away, they may think it is okay to abort the transaction!
+    * This seems silly.
+It says 3PC only works for no partition scenarios.
+    * But partitions can happen.
+So what use is 3PC?
 * 3PC is meant for stop failures.

 ## Distributed Locking